Kloudless/meeting-scheduler/README.md

 - The `type` is `add`
 - The `metadata.api` is `calendar`
 - The `metadata.type` is `event`
-- The `metadata.custom_properties` is a list that contains an object where the `key` is `"meeting_window_id"`.
+- `metadata.custom_properties` is a list that contains an object where the `key` is `"meeting_window_id"`.

 If so, the `value` attribute in the `metadata.custom_properties` object